Letting Go: CranioSacral Therapy

 significant physical releases to her left hip and left leg with felt sensations like energy ripples down and out her foot

-repeated temporal bone slow releases especially the left side
+repeated temporal bone slow releases especially on the left side

 she indicated that her right arm wanted to help unwind years of held tension